Richard John Taylor

-Meredith Alfred Lytton (born 15 June 1985), known professionally as Richard John Taylor, is a British filmmaker, author and restaurateur.
+Meredith Alfred Lytton (born 15 June 1985), known professionally as Richard John Taylor, is a British filmmaker, author, restaurateur and accused conman.

 Career

 In 2011, Taylor formed Princess Films with the goal of producing "hard hitting and thought provoking" documentaries.
 His first film was I Want To Talk About It, a documentary looking at the effects of rape, fronted by actress Louisa Lytton.

 In 2012 the company moved on to feature films, the first being Fifteen starring Nicholas Ball.
 He later wrote and directed Acceptance with Billy Murray, Leslie Grantham, Crissy Rock and Chris Langham.